 Spring problems are more likely caused by an incorrect rear hanger location than wrong size spring.

 90% of Shackle Springs have hangers located so that the axle is the centre of the mudguards but the rear hanger can be incorrectly located by as much as 35mm.

 I have no idea why or who coined the name “dumjack” but my guess is, it was not a complimentary term.

-The image below is perfectly installed hanger for the spring at NO LOAD.
+The image below is a perfectly installed hanger for the spring at NO LOAD.
 Notice the shackle plates are pointing at 7 pm @ no load?
 When the load comes on the position changes to 5 pm @ full load.

 Can you imagine a full load @ 3 pm?
 Clearly, 3 pm is the wrong position.

 Are your springs squeaking as you travel down the highway?

-A lot of DIY installation tighten spring bolt nuts and nylocks too tight.
-As a result of overtightening, the hanger rubs on the spring thereby causing metal on metal squeaking.
+A lot of DIY installations tighten spring bolt nuts and nylocks too tight.
+As a result of overtightening, the hanger rubs on the spring thereby causing metal on metal to squeak.

 Loosen the nut 1/2 a turn to release the pressure and as a consequence, the springs will move more freely and stop squeaking.